 The Access Bank UK Limited ("the Bank") is an authorised institution under the Financial Services and Markets Act 2000 and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority (PRA and FCA).
 The Bank was authorised by the FSA in August 2008 and commenced its operations in October 2008.
-The Bank is a wholly owned subsidiary of Access Bank Plc ("Parent"), a Nigerian Stock Exchange listed company.
-The Bank was granted a variation of its original permissions to enable it to establish its Asset Management Division which subsequently launched its global Private Banking operation.
+The Bank is a wholly owned subsidiary of Access Bank Plc ("parent"), a Nigerian Stock Exchange listed company.
+The Bank was granted a variation of its original permissions to enable it to establish its Asset Management Division in 2009 which subsequently led to the launch of its global Private Banking operation.
 The Private Bank offers bespoke and tailored investment and wealth management solutions for both personal and corporate clients and institutions.
 In December 2014 the Bank was granted a further variation to enable it to offer Regulated Mortgages to customers on a non-advised basis.
 Provision of such mortgages commenced in 2015.

-In 2015 the Bank was approved by the Dubai Financial Services Authority and the Dubai International Financial Centre to open an office in Dubai to facilitate trade between the United Arab Emirates and Sub-Saharan Africa.
+In 2015 the Bank was approved by the Dubai Financial Services Authority and the Dubai International Financial Centre to open an office in Dubai to facilitate trade between the MENA Region and Sub-Saharan Africa.
 With effect from October 2016 the Bank was granted the status of a PIB Category 4 Branch.
+An application for a Third Country Regulated Branch in Paris was formally approved by the Autorite de Controle Prudentiel et de Resolution (ACPR) on the 28th March 2023.
+The Paris branch will further enhance the Bank's trade finance activities in Francophone countries in sub-Saharan Africa into France.

 The Bank has an experienced and dedicated team focussed on providing customers with the highest levels of service and expertise.
-We have a strong culture of learning and development and are proud to be the first Nigerian Bank based in the UK to have been accredited by the UK Commission for Employment and Skills and were awarded the National Gold Standard by Investors in People in June 2017.
+We have a strong culture of learning and development, and are proud to be the first Nigerian Bank based in the UK to have been accredited by the UK Commission for Employment and Skills, and were awarded the National Platinum Standard by Investors in People in June 2020 and reaccredited at this level in August 2023.

-1.1 Business profile
+1.1 Business Profile

-The Bank was established to provide customers in Sub-Saharan Africa and Dubai with a broad range of business and personal banking services.
+The Bank was established to provide customers in Sub-Saharan Africa, Dubai and now France, with a broad range of business and personal banking services.
 These include;